 “Generally thought of as the dominion of men over women, patriarchy is more accurately the dominion of the (masculine) victimizer over the (feminine) victim.”

 I went on to briefly describe how the history of civilization is actually the history of victimization—right up to today.
 Regardless of gender, whenever we try to enforce or coerce to achieve our wants, our victimizer energy is in play.

 This impulse to victimization might be termed the ‘lower masculine victimizer’.
 I use the word ‘lower’ because the masculine qualities of strength, intelligence and anger can all be expressed in a ‘higher’, protective manner.
 Here they are used to mitigate lack at the expense of others—and to express primal pain.

 The penis is the physical embodiment of the lower masculine victimizer.

 The Alien is the perfect embodiment of the lower masculine victimizer.
 It wants what it wants and will commit any brutality to achieve its ends.
 You can’t kill the fucker, it has acid in its veins, it drools and doesn’t clean up after itself.

 Yet few are aware of it—consciously at least.
 That comes down to sensitivity.
-In The Highly Sensitive Person, Elaine N. Aron writes that 20% of the population are “extremely or quite sensitive” (compared with 42% who aren’t sensitive at all and the remainder, who felt some sensitivity).
+In The Highly Sensitive Person, Elaine N. Aron writes that 20% of the population are ‘extremely’ or ‘quite a bit’ sensitive.
+This compares with 42% who aren’t sensitive at all and the remainder, who felt some sensitivity.